A Complete Pacific Northwest Menu

 Triple Blue Summer Salad

-Clarissa Metzler Cross, co-owner with her husband Doug of Canter-Berry Farms (www.canterberryfarms.com), was a long-time farmer/vendor at the Pike Place Market who now sells her delicious blueberry products–such as jam, syrup, and chutney–at their farm in the Green River Valley and online.
-She suggests trying this easy-to-make layered salad, which travels well to picnics and potlucks, during the height of local tomato season.
-The name comes about because it contains blueberry vinegar, fresh blueberries, and blue cheese.
+Clarissa Metzler Cross, co-owner with her husband Doug of Canter-Berry Farms, a U-pick berry farm in Auburn, Washington, was a long-time farmer/vendor at the Pike Place Market and an excellent cook.
+She shared this easy-to-make layered salad recipe with me, and says she especially likes it because it travels well to picnics and potlucks.
+It is best enjoyed during the height of the local tomato season and the name comes about because it contains blueberry vinegar, fresh blueberries, and blue cheese.

 3 large tomatoes, cored and cut into 1/4-inch slices

 1/2 cup crumbled good-quality blue, Gorgonzola, or Roquefort cheese

-1/2 cup Canter-Berry Farms blueberry vinegar or other mild fruit-flavored vinegar
+1/2 cup blueberry vinegar or other mild fruit-flavored vinegar

 6 large romaine lettuce leaves, rinsed and patted dry